BunnyWhite/BunnyWhite.github.io/index.md

 <br/>

-Welcome to the ADMA2026 Special Session on Private, Secure, and Trust Data Analytics (PSTDA2026).
+Welcome to the ADMA2026 Special Session on Private, Secure, and Trustworthy Data Analytics (PSTDA2026).
 It is a special session of the 22nd IEEE International Conference on Data Science and Advanced Analytics ([ADMA2026](https://adma2026.github.io/)).

 <br/>